3 Mistakes You're Making With Omega-3

-Soft gels are oxygen permeable.
-Let's break down.
+Soft gels are oxygen permeable, and oxygen is the enemy of omega 3.
+Let's break it all down.

-As you break the seal on your freshly bought month's supply of fish oil capsules, you open your soft gels to oil rancidity.
-Oxidation occurs the moment your pills meet the outside air regardless of your tightly screwed on cap in between doses.
-Unless you have a nitrogen flush system in your bathroom, your soft gels are ruined.
+The moment you break the seal on your freshly bought month's supply of fish oil capsules, you expose those pills to oxygen.
+Oxidation begins to occur as soon those pills meet the outside air, regardless of how tight you screw on the cap cap.
+Unless you have a nitrogen flush system in your bathroom, your soft gels are on their way to being ruined.
 Recent studies have proven oxidized fish oil can actually lead to negative health benefits.
-Great.
+Oh no!

 And we're not done.
-Your soft gels have limited bioavailability due to the oil state.
+Your soft gels have limited bioavailability because they are straight oil - before it can be fully digested into the body your body has to work hard to break it down.
 The term bioavailability refers to our body’s ability to absorb a particular nutrient into our body.
-While many of us may think that we absorb all of what we eat or all of what supplements we take, this could not be further from the truth.
+While many of us may think that we absorb all of what we eat or all of the supplements we take, this could not be further from the truth.
 While we tend to absorb fat, carbohydrate and protein fairly well, some supplements we consume are only absorbed at around 20% or below.
-You're better off taking an emulsified fish oil product like Coromega.
+You're always better off taking an emulsified fish oil product like Coromega.